Visit here for Faculty policies, or here for Visitors and Alumni policies.

 If there is not a hold on the item(s), students may renew checked-out material twice: in person, by phone at 916-577-2288, via e-mail , or online.
 Online access is through the library catalog.
 This is one of the few logins on campus that does not use your Moodle/email/Discovery password.
-Your student ID number is your student ID number by default.
+Your student ID number is your library barcode number by default.
 Speak to library staff if you are having trouble logging in.

 If materials are returned past the date/hour marked on the item, an overdue fine will be charged.
 All items must be returned to the library the day they are due prior to closing to avoid a late fee.
 When the library is closed, items may be returned in the book drop outside the main entrance to the library, and will be checked in the next business day.

 |$0.25/day:||All items except reserves and A/V equipment.|